trufnetwork/sdk-py/README.md

 2. Stop the TN Node container if it is running, but do not remove the image as it is needed.
 3. Before running the tests, make sure the TN Node is not running.
 The tests will start a TN Node in the background and stop it after the tests are finished.
 4. Then, run the tests with the following command:

 ```bash
 python -m pytest tests/<test_file>.py
 ```

+## Resources

+- [Node Repository](https://github.com/trufnetwork/node): For building and running a local node for testing.
+- [Basic Example: Reading a Stream](./examples/README.md): Learn how to connect and read records from an existing stream.
+- [Advanced Example: Full Stream Lifecycle](./examples/complex_example/README.md): A comprehensive walkthrough of the entire stream lifecycle.
+- **[API Reference](./docs/api-reference.md)**: Detailed documentation of the SDK's public API.